ThyCowLord/bw/README.md

 > sudo bash <(curl -s -L https://git.io/vAPVx)

 ## Usage
-For the first argument, use -r (Repo) or -w (Website) to use either one.
+For the first argument, use -r (Repo) or -w (Website) to use either one Here are some examples:

-For example, for the matrix program, you would run bw -w matrix.py.
+> bw -w matrix.py

-For another example, for this program, you would use bw -r bw.
+> bw -r bw